-The club receives a wide variety of requests for its services.
+The Club receives a wide variety of requests for its services.
 For management purposes, it has divided them into three categories: Community Service Project Requests, Contract Service Requests, and, Requests for Donations to Fundraisers.
 All three are described below.
-Community Service Projects are considered to be "club" projects because members doing this work represent the club and club management is most often involved.
-On the other hand, Contract Service Requests and Requests for Donations to Fundraisers are not considered to be "club" projects, because members participate as individuals, representing themselves, with no club involvement beyond publicizing the request.
+Community Service Projects are considered to be "Club" projects because members doing this work represent the Club and Club management is most often involved.
+On the other hand, Contract Service Requests and Requests for Donations to Fundraisers are not considered to be "Club" projects, because members participate as individuals, representing themselves, with no Club involvement beyond publicizing the request.

-Community Service Project Requests: The club receives many requests for woodworking projects from individuals and organizations in the area, e.g., requests for furniture repair, tables, shelving, signs, birdhouses, lecterns, cutouts, and wheelchair ramps.
+Community Service Project Requests: The Club receives many requests for woodworking projects from individuals and organizations in the area, e.g., requests for furniture repair, tables, shelving, signs, birdhouses, lecterns, cutouts, and wheelchair ramps.
 Many requests are from churches and charitable organizations.
-These requests are often charitable in nature and are undertaken because the club's unique knowledge, skills, and abilities can be employed to do work that would otherwise be either impossible or difficult for the requestor to do.
-These requests are made known to club members using tvwoodworkers.com and in most cases one or more club members will volunteer to do the project, charging neither for their labor nor the use of their equipment or supplies.
-The requestor frequently buys the material, but sometimes either the club or the club member doing the work donates it.
+These requests are often charitable in nature and are undertaken because the Club's unique knowledge, skills, and abilities can be employed to do work that would otherwise be either impossible or difficult for the requestor to do.
+These requests are made known to Club members using twoodworkers.com and in most cases one or more Club members will volunteer to do the project, charging neither for their labor nor the use of their equipment or supplies.
+The requestor frequently buys the material, but sometimes either the Club or the Club member doing the work donates it.
 Club officers will sometimes get involved in coordinating large projects.
-The club vice president reports on the status of community service projects at both Board Meetings and General Meetings.
-Community service project work will be limited to Loudon and Monroe counties, unless the board approves an exception.
+The Club Vice President reports on the status of community service projects at both Business Meetings and General Meetings.
+Community service project work will be limited to Loudon and Monroe counties, unless the Board approves an exception.

-Contract Service Requests: The club also receives requests, mostly from individuals, where the requestor is looking to hire a club member to do a woodworking project.
-These requests are advertised on twoodworkers.com and any member interested in taking on the project is put in touch with the requestor.
-At this point, the club has no further involvement in the project and keeps no records of it.
-Assuming there is interest, the club member and the requestor come to terms on the project's composition and costs.
+Contract Service Requests: The Club also receives requests, mostly from individuals, where the requestor is looking to hire a Club member to do a woodworking project.
+These requests are announced via an email to the Club membership and any member interested in taking on the project is put in touch with the requestor.
+At this point, the Club has no further involvement in the project and keeps no records of it.
+Assuming there is interest, the Club member and the requestor come to terms on the project's composition and costs.

-Requests for Donations to a Fundraiser: The club also receives requests to donate handcrafted items to organizations that plan to sell them to raise funds.
+Requests for Donations to a Fundraiser: The Club also receives requests to donate handcrafted items to organizations that plan to sell them to raise funds.
 These requests are advertised on twwoodworkers.com.
 The advertisement will identify the requestor's contact information.
 Members choosing to donate will make their own make arrangements to get their donations to the requestor.
-The club vice president will inform the requestor that the request has been advertised and that they will be contacted by any member choosing to donate, not the club.
-At this point, the club has no further involvement in the donations and keeps no record of donations made.
+The Club vice president will inform the requestor that the request has been advertised and that they will be contacted by any member choosing to donate, not the Club.
+At this point, the Club has no further involvement in the donations and keeps no record of donations made.

-Tools Available For Member Use:
+Tools Available For Member Use

 As a member benefit, there are many tools available for member use.
-Each of these tools is assigned a tool "Keeper", a club member, who is responsible for maintaining the tool and making it available to you, free of charge.
-Note: If a Keeper is unable to continue as such, he/she should notify the club president so that a replacement can be found.
+Each of these tools is assigned a tool "Keeper", a Club member, who is responsible for maintaining the tool and making it available to you, free of charge.
+Note: If a Keeper is unable to continue as such, he/she should notify the Club President so that a replacement can be found.